 The reverse sensitivity effects generated by subdivision and land use adjacent to the transmission lines, including within the identified corridor, need to be managed in order to avoid, remedy, or mitigate the adverse effects on both the safe, secure and efficient use and development of the transmission lines and the safety and amenity values of the community.
 The electricity transmission line corridor will be managed by set minimum buffer distances from the transmission line assets to manage activities in both the immediate proximity of and adjacent to the lines.
-The position of the transmission power lines is shown on planning maps 44B and 51B (for Awatea), and 36B and 43B (for Islington) and 43B for Business 5 (Sir James Wattie Drive) .
-(Plan Change 19 Decision) (Plan Change 54 Decision)
+The position of the transmission power lines is shown on planning maps 44B and 51B (for Awatea), 36B and 43B (for Islington) and 43B for Business 5 (Sir James Wattie Drive) and on planning maps 35A and 42A for the Templeton Special Rural Zone.